ShuaishuaiYuan/ShuaishuaiYuan.github.io/_teaching/0_ML_AI.md

 ---
 title: AI Materials Discovery
-excerpt: " Essential skills :）for a computational materials scientist in the AI ​​era "
 ---

-# Resourses
+Machine learning and AI have become essential skills for computational materials scientists in the AI era.
+Here are some resources that have been particularly helpful to me:

 ## Machine learning interatomic potential (MLIP) related
 * [MLIP Arena (not stable)](https://huggingface.co/spaces/atomind/mlip-arena)